datanalyst/Smarthphone_Activity/CodeBook.md

 ###Extract only the measurements on the mean and standard deviation for each measurement

-A list of mean() and std() variables (extract_features) is created used the grepl function.
-It is used to extract from the test and the train dataframes only the measurements on the mean and standard deviation for each measurement, via subsetting testData and trainData.
+A list of mean() and std() variables is created via the grepl function in the extract_features list.
+It is used to extract the measurements on the mean and standard deviation for each measurement from the test and the train dataframes, via subsetting testData and trainData.

     extract_features <- (grepl("mean", features$V2) | grepl("std", features$V2)) & !grepl("-meanFreq..",features$V2)
     testData = testData[,extract_features]
     trainData = trainData[,extract_features]

-###Merge test and training sets into one data set, including the activities
+###Merge test and training sets into one data set

 With the cbind function, testData and trainData are respectively merged to their activities and their subjects.